-- 12. Mechanism for meeting FDA storage and refrigeration standards for vaccines and testing with the use of the Maryland Inventory Control Sheet. - 13.
-Mechanism for follow-up - a) For additional vaccinations for completion of series - b) For potential complications of vaccinations or symptoms noted on adverse event form (meeting federal reporting requirements) - c) Patient contact phone number for complications (e.g., bad vaccine "lot") - 14.
-Must have a standardized informed consent form and standardized vaccine prescreening questionnaire form. - 15.
-Vaccinations allowable are: - a) Influenza - b) Hepatitis B - 16.
-Testing - a) PPD Screening (Intradermal) - 17.
-Recommend 30-minute observation period (to be determined by the jurisdictional medical director) post-immunization administration with ALS personnel and equipment available.
+- 13. Mechanism for follow-up

+- a) For additional vaccinations for completion of series

+- b) For potential complications of vaccinations or symptoms noted on adverse event form (meeting federal reporting requirements)

+- c) Patient contact phone number for complications (e.g., bad vaccine "lot")

+- 14. Must have a standardized informed consent form and standardized vaccine pre-screening questionnaire form.

+- 15. Vaccinations allowable are:

+- a) Influenza

+- b) Hepatitis B

+- 16. Testing

+- PPD Screening (Intradermal)

+- 17. Recommend 30-minute observation period (to be determined by the jurisdictional medical director) post-immunization administration with ALS personnel and equipment available.